 Parents don’t just want products for massage they also need to cleanse their babies, deal with skin issues such as cradle cap, dry and chapped skin and to protect against and soothe nappy and dribble rash.
 In practice it can be very difficult to find baby skincare products which fulfil the criteria outlined by IAIM.
 When I was researching baby skincare I found that even after rejecting those which contain mineral oils and synthetic chemicals the vast majority were fragranced and many contain olive oil and other oils high in oleic fatty acids or potentially sensitising nut oils.
 So I set out to make a range that was unfragranced, avoided tree nut oils and those high in oleic fatty acids and emphasised nourishing linoleic and GLA rich oils.
-The resulting products: Nom Nom Baby Oil, Baby Butter and Baby Bath are therefore perfect for all babies, including those under three months (Baby Bath from 1 month) and those with sensitive and eczema prone skin, having been designed specifically for them!
+The resulting products: Nom Nom Baby Oil, Baby Butter and Baby Bath have been specifically designed with baby skin in mind!

 * EFFECT OF OLIVE OIL AND SUNFLOWER SEED OIL ON THE ADULT SKIN BARRIER: IMPLICATIONS FOR NEONATAL SKIN CARE